0x4f53/textsubs/readme.md

 # textsubs

-A simple library to extract subdomains and domains from text (*not URLs!)
+A simple Golang library to extract subdomains and domains from text (*not URLs!)

 ### Usage
 1. Import this package in your go program